Financial Educator Certificate Program

 - Set goals.

 - Build wealth.

-Participants will also comprehend core tenets of financial education and evaluation, including the the ability to:
+Participants will also understand core tenets of financial education and evaluation, including the ability to:

 - Apply financial educational theories.

 - Choose appropriate financial education delivery methods for intended outcomes.

 - Comprehend key principles in financial education program evaluation.

 This is a synchronous course, meaning participants take it along with a cohort of peers who are all learning the same concepts at the same time.
 A new module is presented every two to three weeks for most of the course.
 A final Capstone Project will be completed during the last month of the course.
 See the complete Course Schedule for more information.

 This program uses a combination of videos, activities, case studies, quizzes, downloadable resources, and more to keep you engaged as you work through ten modules.
 For more information on what you'll learn in the course, see Course Modules.

 - The Financial Educator Certificate Program costs $250.